beattie/dirt-simple-serial/README.md

 If it works for you thats nice.  its one source file it supports Linux, Probably not FreeBSD or Unix wiht out some tweaking.
 No Autotools, no configure script.
 Like I said, dirt simple.

+Documentation:
+Takes one or two arguments, a serial port device name (for /dev/ttyS0 can be /dev/ttySO, or ttyS0 or S0, will try all three).
+If no speed specified it will leav the speed unchanged (probably not very useful).
+Once connected commands a prefixed with Ctrl-A.  To send a Ctrl-A to the serial port type two in a row.  f (lowercase f) disables hardware flow control, F enables it.
+T raises DTR, t drops it.
+R raises RTS, r drops it (if flow control is disabled).  ? prints a help message. any of th efollowing close the port, restore the original state and exits: q, Q, x, X, Ctrl-Q, Ctr-X.  Thats pretty much it.